 Vote Dilution.
 Section 2 of the VRA (Section 2) prohibits any voting practice or procedure that results in the denial or abridgment of the right to vote on account of race, color, or language-minority status.
 Intentional discrimination based on race or color is prohibited.
 Also prohibited are practices that have the effect of impairing the ability of members of a racial group to participate equally in the nomination and election of candidates.
-In these cases, proof of intentional discrimination is not required to show a violation; instead, a violation is established when the totality of circumstances regarding the jurisdiction's election process demonstrates a racially discriminatory impact.
+In these cases, proof of intentional discrimination is not required to show a violation; instead, a violation is established when the totality of circumstances of the election process demonstrates a racially discriminatory impact.
 A court considers multiple factors in making this determination.
-Vote dilution claims under Section 2 often allege that voting districts have been drawn in a manner that spreads minority votes throughout the districts ("cracking"), or concentrates minority votes into a small number of districts ("packing"), or both, effectively weakening a minority group's ability to elect its candidates of choice.
+Vote dilution claims under Section 2 often allege that the method of drawing voting districts spreads minority votes throughout the districts ("cracking"), or concentrates minority votes into a small number of districts ("packing"), or both, effectively weakening the minority group's ability to elect its candidates of choice.

 Washington Voting Rights Act.

-Enacted in 2018, the Washington Voting Rights Act (WVRA) regulates elections in counties, cities, towns, school districts, fire protection districts, port districts, and public utility districts (all together, "political subdivisions").
+In 2018 the state enacted the Washington Voting Rights Act (WVRA) to regulate elections in counties, cities, towns, school districts, fire protection districts, port districts, and public utility districts (all together, "political subdivisions").
 A violation of the WVRA is established when a political subdivision's elections exhibit polarized voting and there is a significant risk that members of a protected class do not have an equal opportunity to elect candidates of choice as a result of dilution or abridgement of their rights.